youngjun-yoo16/Image_Filters/README.md

 # Image_Filters
-Self-coded image filters using C programming language.
-Able to filter variety of file formats such as BMP, JPEG, and PNG that uses 24-bits per pixel.
-Image filters consists of Greyscale, Reflection, Blur, and Edges (Applied the Sobel operator).
+Self-coded image filters using the C programming language.
+Able to filter a variety of file formats such as BMP, JPEG, and PNG that uses 24-bits per pixel.
+Image filters consist of Greyscale, Reflection, Blur, and Edges (Applied the Sobel operator).